-Betsy Ankney is a strategist with a decade of experience in politics and public affairs.
-Ankney has been involved in campaigns at the state and local level and has played a role in some of the biggest upsets in Republican politics, including Chris Christie for Governor, Scott Brown for U.S. Senate, and Ron Johnson for U.S. Senate.
+Betsy Ankney is a political operative with over a decade of experience on tough campaigns.
+She has been involved in campaigns at the state and local level and has played a role in some of the biggest upsets in Republican politics.

-Most recently, Ankney managed the successful reelection of Wisconsin Senator Ron Johnson in one of the toughest races and biggest upsets of the 2016 cycle.
-Ankney helped take the race from a double-digit deficit to a victory of 100,000 votes, securing the most Republican votes in Wisconsin’s history and outrunning the presidential nominee.
-She managed a $20 million budget and worked with an in-house data operation and various vendors to create and implement an earned media strategy and paid media plan that maximized efficiency and reach across all platforms and mediums.
-Ankney managed a headquarters staff of 15 in addition to working with the largest and most successful field program in Wisconsin’s history with 86 field staff and 40 offices, resulting in 4 million volunteer voter contacts.
-For her work on Ron Johnson for Wisconsin, Ankney was named “Campaign Manager of the Year” by the American Association of Political Consultants for 2016.
+Ankney managed the successful reelection of Wisconsin Senator Ron Johnson in one of the toughest races and biggest upsets of the 2016 cycle.
+She helped take the race from a double-digit deficit to a victory of 100,000 votes, outperforming the top of the ticket.
+For her work on Ron Johnson’s race, Ankney was named “Campaign Manager of the Year” by the American Association of Political Consultants for 2016.

-Ankney is from Toledo, Ohio, and attended Vanderbilt University.
+She is from Toledo, Ohio and attended Vanderbilt University.